-A new access road use permit granted to BPA by Tacoma Water provides BPA with the right to use and maintain various roads throughout the watershed.
-The permit stipulates that road use permission is subject to any laws, rules, or regulations, including Tacoma Water's "Requirements for Protection of Water Supply in the Green River Watershed" (also known as the Watershed Rules) and any additional rules and regulations identified by Tacoma Water in the future.
+An access road use permit granted to BPA by Tacoma Water provides BPA with the right to use and maintain various roads throughout the watershed.
+The permit stipulates that road use permission is subject to any laws, rules, or regulations, including the Tacoma Water Requirements for Protection of Water Supply in the Green River Watershed (Appendix D) and any additional rules and regulations identified by Tacoma Water in the future.
 The permit also requires liability insurance for all BPA contractors or vendors, restricts use or storage of hazardous substances, includes provisions for protection of cultural resources and wetlands, and allows Tacoma Water entry into the areas used by BPA.

-3.7 Agreements with Private Landowners
+3.2 Agreements with Private Landowners

 Tacoma Water and private landowners in the Green River Watershed have cooperated for decades to control access and activities on private lands.
 Many of these lands are near water sources and intake facilities and, therefore, are critical to water supply protection.
-The presence of an official, visible force on their lands benefits owners by reduced vandalism, better fire protection, and publicity for helping the community protect valuable land and water sources.
+The presence of an official, visible force on their lands benefits owners through reduced vandalism, enhancing fire protection, and positive press and recognition for helping Tacoma Water to protect valuable land and water sources.
 In turn, the utility benefits greatly by controlling access and activities on critical lands and maintaining water quality.
-Without the cooperation of the private interests, the current method of water supply operations without filtration would not be possible.

 The basic language in the written agreements with private landowners was updated in the 1990s to better address revised regulations and changes within the watershed.
-Generally, these new agreements comply with DOH policy in that they include provisions for water quality monitoring, annual reviews with landowners, and acceptable and unacceptable forestry practices.
+Generally, these agreements comply with DOH policy in that they include provisions for water quality monitoring, annual reviews with landowners, and acceptable and unacceptable forestry practices.
 They also give authority to the Tacoma Water to access other landowners' property for water quality monitoring.
-The Watershed Rules are incorporated into agreements with private landowners.
+The Watershed Rules (Appendix D) are incorporated into agreements with private landowners.